1. Take to the mountains

 Point of view image with two people snow shoeing surrounded by snow covered mountainsSnow-shoeing, Mountainhut.nz

-4. Winter ice climbing
+4. Test your limits with winter ice climbing

 Whether you are a novice or a pro, Queenstown’s climbing scene has something for everyone.
-Test your mettle, learn new skills, and embark on guided mountain ascents with some of the best in the business.
+Test your limits, learn new skills, and embark on guided mountain ascents with some of the best in the business.
 Climb safely with experienced guides who offer mountaineering trips for many skill levels.
 Try your hand at ice climbing or extend your adventure into a multi-day expedition.

 Is indoor ice more your thing?
 The Queenstown Ice Arena is home to ice hockey, ice skating and ice bumper cars.
 Local and national ice hockey games are often held here and are a fun activity to spectate.
 Wee ones are also well catered for with plenty of safe space for them to adjust to skates and try out their new skills.